 How To Call Congress

 Are you passionate about an issue but can’t get Congress to pay attention?
-Have you tried writing, calling, or emailing Congress to no avail?
+Have you written Congress, called, or emailed to no avail?
 Did you call Congress but wonder if your efforts were a waste of time?

-If you answered yes to any of these, read below on how to make sure your phone call to Congress stands out from the crowd and doesn't get ignored.
+If you answered yes, read below on how to make sure your phone call to Congress stands out from the crowd.

 Should you call Congress?

-But just because phone calls are easy to make does not make them the most effective way to contact your member of Congress.
+But just because phone calls are easy to make does not make them the most effective way to contact Congress.